nick-krantz/onlyInYourStateMap/README.md

 ## App.ts

-I wanted to verify that the addresses from webscraping would resolve into actual locations, using [HERE](https://developer.here.com/) geocoding.
+I wanted to verify that the addresses from web scraping would resolve into actual locations, using [HERE](https://developer.here.com/) geocoding.
 I could query those locations and retrieve valid street addresses and latitude and longitude in order to plot these points on a map.
 At this point each location was an object like so:

 ```javascript
 interface HereLocation {